epfl-ada/ada-2020-project-milestone-p3-p3_wara9i/README.md

 	Ghassen will focus on setting up the data story webpage (design, interactive visualizations if needed) The whole team will prepare the video presentation

 ## Questions for TAs :

-- Since as an individual work for Milestone4, each team member will have to reproduce Table 3, we wanted to ask if it'll be a problem since we will also have to do it as a team to show and analyse the results for the reddit communities
+Since as an individual work for Milestone4, each team member will have to reproduce Table 3, we wanted to ask if it'll be a problem since we will also have to do it as a team to show and analyse the results for the reddit communities.
+--Response: * Well, it is a bit tricky!
+Other teams have asked me the same question.
+Following is what I think should be the best way to proceed:
+"You guys can discuss work specific to replicate Table 3, but, then code this part yourself individually.
+There is a high likelihood, if you don't discuss during implementation, it would come out quite differently.
+I know that it is sort of an overkill and a waste of time, but this is how it is.
+Replication of Table 3 is an individual task, and you can see that we take copying quite seriously.
+A note was sent to all the students, for whom, we found the P2 assignment to be similar.
+Hope you find an efficient way to work things out!
+Feel free to reach out again if you need further clarifications."

-- We also wanted to ask if you think that the naive method (the one that takes into account only the sign) could alter the results and be inconclusive ? (i.e do you think we shouldn't make the simplification of discarding the weight keeping only the sign for each edge between communities?
+We also wanted to ask if you think that the naive method (the one that takes into account only the sign) could alter the results and be inconclusive ? (i.e do you think we shouldn't make the simplification of discarding the weight keeping only the sign for each edge between communities?
+--Response: * It is very hard to judge analytically whether the naive method would work or not.
+This is something that you will have to try!

 THANKS :)

+## Reasoning

+**Subreddit Hyperlink Network**: the subreddit-to-subreddit hyperlink network is extracted from the posts that create hyperlinks from one subreddit to another.
+We say a hyperlink originates from a post in the source community and links to a post in the target community.

+Note that each post has a **title** and a **body**.
+The hyperlink can be present in **either the title** of the post or **in the body**.
+Therefore, we provide one network file for each.

+The first step will be to concatenate those two datasets and provide w full dataset containing all directed and signed connexions between subreddits

+The data contains 40 months of Reddit comments and posts

+**BALANCE THEORY** :

+- Considers the possible ways in which triangles on three individuals can be signed.
+- it posits that triangles with **three positive signs** (3 mutual friends), and those with **one positive sign** (2 friends with common enemy) are more plausible (more prelevent) than triangles with **two positive signs** (2 enemies with common friend) or **none** (mutual enemies)

+**STATUS THEORY** :

+- We need to define our proper way of formulating the status theory.
+Given the low pourcentage of negative links (10% in all the links) we can say that a negative link from community A to community B may mean that community B is my enemy / wrong  and a positive link from A to B may be I get along well with community B

+Max Weber developed the idea of "status group" which is a translation of the German Stand (pl.
+Stände).
+Status groups are communities that are based on ideas of lifestyles and the honor the status group both asserts, and is given by others.
+Status groups exist in the context of beliefs about relative prestige, privilege, and honor and can be of both a positive and negative sort.

+We can therefore say that a positive link from A to B means that A agrees/respect B's ideas/lifestyle , and a negative link from A to B means that A disagrees/disrespect B's ideas/lifestyle.

+Our replication of Figure 2 of Signed networks paper for Epinions dataset didn't match the one in the paper, but the deductions and informations that the figures gives us remain the same.
+But for Reddit dataset , we found that the predictions of status with respect to both generative and receptive surprise perform the same way as the predictions of structural balance.

+We need to state, as mentioned in the notebook, to deal with multiple weighted edges between same two nodes in Reddit dataset, we implemented two methods: One takes into account every edge and create a MultiDirGraph, whilst the other assign a single edge with a computed mean of all weights between those two nodes.

+Even by using the **mean as weight**, we saw that the mean sign of the edges is by majority **1 or -1** .
+From this, we decided to define "FRIENDS Communities" by the communities from which originated multiple (ie : >=2) positive edges. and "ENEMIES communities" by the communities from which originated (ie : >=2) negative edges.

+We showed that in Reddit dataset the pourcentage of negative edges that originated from the set of SOURCE subreddits that led to more than 2 conflicts are at **57.6%** responsible of all negative links.
+And that **76.2%** of the "ENEMIES Communities" are responsible for **ALL negative links** in Reddit dataset.